 Clubs and Societies

 We encourage our commuting students to get involved in clubs and societies – it’s a great way to meet people.
-The Freshers’ Fair is an ideal opportunity to browse what’s on offer, and to sign up to things that interest you.
 Societies and clubs can often be the basis of lifelong friendships, leadership opportunities or just a great way to spend time doing something you love.
 Seize those opportunities, as you never know where they might lead.

 Ongoing Support